 What is a data catalog tool?

-A data catalog is an organized inventory of metadata that helps businesses manage and find their data assets more efficiently.
-It serves as a central repository where all available data within an organization is listed, described, and categorized.
+A data catalog is an organized inventory of metadata designed to help businesses efficiently manage and locate their data assets.
+Acting as a central repository, it lists, describes, and categorizes all available data within an organization, offering users a comprehensive view of their data resources.

 Key features of a data catalog tool